-The Virtual Learning Academy Charter School is New Hampshire’s online chartered public school, available to Granite State students who have not graduated yet at no additional charge.
+The Virtual Learning Academy Charter School is New Hampshire’s online chartered public school, available to Granite State students who have not graduated yet, at no additional charge.
 It is part of NH’s public education system with the same standards, testing requirements, and issues a state-recognized diploma.

-VLACS often requires prospective full-time students enroll for a “trial” period prior to being accepted as full-time students.
+VLACS often requires prospective full-time children enroll for a trial period prior to being accepted as full-time students.
 During this time, if it occurs during the traditional school year, families need to file a home education notification to avoid truancy issues.
 Families may file this notification with their choice of the local SAU office, a private school that offers this service, or the NH Department of Education.
 The process is easy and can be found on our Where to Begin page.
 This is a temporary status.

 Families who utilize VLACS as a portion of their home ed program, on a part-time basis, do not need to file the termination notice until such time that the home education program is ended or the student graduates.